jusgowiturs/DSD_Activities/prathemesh/Week_2.md

 10. Which of the following statements correctly distinguishes a Verilog function from a task?
     - [ ] Functions can contain time-consuming statements (like `#10`), but tasks cannot.
     - [ ] Functions must return exactly one value and cannot have delays; tasks can have delays and no return value.
-    - [ ] Tasks are synthesizable, but functions are purely for testbenches.
+    - [ ] Functions are purely for testbenches, task are synthesizable.
     - [ ] Functions can call tasks, but tasks cannot call functions.